Degree Programme in Cultural Production

 The nature of contemporary toy play is not only present in play patterns regarding the material dimensions of play, but also in its increasingly hybrid and social in nature (Heljakka, 2016).
 Furthermore, it has an increasingly transmedia quality.
 The concept of transmedia describes the complex relationships between media audiences, producers, and content (Alper & Herr-Stephenson, 2013).
 Again, transmedia literacy entails that learners derive meaning from the paths they make for consuming, creating, and sharing media elements.
 One way to understand the emerging field of IoToys and the play that happens with them, is to widen the aforementioned concepts of toy literacy, media literacy, digital literacy and finally, ludic literacy to the notions of transmedia literacy and understandings of play to the notion of transmedia play.
 Transmedia play refers to a “new way to understand how children develop new media literacies through their interactions with contemporary media that links stories and structures across platforms” (Alper & Herr-Stephenson, 2013).
 Learners not only construct their own meanings from transmedia messages, but also derive meaning from the paths they make for consuming, creating, and sharing media elements.
 Transmedia play is characterized by the following five facets, which makes it valuable for learning: resourcefulness, sociality, mobility, accessibility, and replayability (Alper & Herr-Stephenson, 2013).
 According to the researchers, the concept applies to media that has no storyline; for example, crossword puzzles or open-ended videogames (Ibid.).
 We suggest that the IoToys investigated in this paper demonstrate not only structured but also open-ended potentialities for play, and the play that happens with these connected objects may best be understood from the perspective of transmedia play.

-The first ‘smart toys’ were developed over a hundred years ago, as Thomas Edison adopted his wax-cylinder phonograph to create the first popular ”talking toys.
+The first ‘smart toys’ were developed over a hundred years ago, as Thomas Edison adopted his wax-cylinder phonograph to create the first popular ”talking toys”.
 Until 1998, these mechanical inventions were limited to only a handful of phrases.
 During the late 1990s the world was introduced to Furby, a new kind of ‘smart toy’.
 Suddenly, writes Pesce, “the toy talking to a child has its own language (Furbish), has the ability to compose simple sentences, and responds to a number of verbal and physical commands”.
 Toys constant interactions with people make them more communicative, and one toy can share its learning with another (Pesce, 2000, p.
 5).

-In a research paper from the last decade it was claimed that top selling toys and electronic media of the contemporary kind are marketed as having educational benets (Fisher et al., 2008, p.
+In a research paper from the last decade it was claimed that top selling toys and electronic media of the contemporary kind are marketed as having educational benefits (Fisher et al., 2008, p.
 307).
-“Such toys have highly visible value since they clearly promote academic learning (e.g., teach ABC's and numbers) and engage children (e.g. through ashing lights and interactive buttons)”.
+“Such toys have highly visible value since they clearly promote academic learning (e.g., teach ABC's and numbers) and engage children (e.g. through flashing lights and interactive buttons)”.
 In today’s world, contemporary ‘smart toys’ are not only enhanced with technologies to facilitate learning through educational affordances and audiovisual features, but also through their connectivity to online platforms and access to content mediated through these realms.

 In this article, we use the concept of the Io Toys (Wang et al., 2010) in reference to early education, to map the potentialities these smart and connected toys hold when considering toy-based learning opportunities.
 These kind of play resources can be characterized as objects in which the digital and physical are linked and which thus facilitate connected play (Chaudron et al., 2017; Wang et al., 2010).
 Furthermore, the term is related to the concept of a network of physical devices that are digitally enabled and allow collection of data (Kopetz, 2011).
 However, this category of physical play objects that are digitally connected open new possibilities for the toys to become connected via the Internet with other toys and other players.
 The Internet of Toys’ development and related research has just begun.